 This algebraic symmetry reflects that the assignment of indices represents merely a descriptive convention, not an ontological distinction, since all participants act within the same temporal window without sequential constraint.

-Conversely, the sequential scenario enforces a strict order wherein participant $i$ must complete their draw before participant $i+1$ begins.
-This corresponds to Complete Sequential Multiplication $\otimes$ (Definition~22), which applies an ascending ordered filter (Definition~21) requiring $\TSe_i \leq \TSs_{i+1}$ for all consecutive pairs.
+Conversely, the sequential scenario enforces a strict order wherein participant $i$ must complete their draws before participant $i+1$ begins.
+This corresponds to $\otimes$ (Definition~\ref{def:Ops.Multi}), which applies an ascending-ordered filter (Definition~\ref{def:OPs.Multi.CompleteAscOrderFilteredSubTwoTplTS}) requiring $\TSe_i \leq \TSs_{i+1}$ for all consecutive pairs.
 The operation

-generates a distinct algebraic structure: by Property~16, changing the index order generally produces a result that is \textit{not} permutationally equivalent to the original.
-Thus the orbit space $\CAL{O}(\oieS, \otimes)$ may contain multiple equivalence classes (Property~20), each corresponding to a specific permutation of the drawing order.
+generates a distinct algebraic structure: by Property~\ref{pty:OPs.Multi.Permu}, changing the index order generally produces a result that is \textit{not} permutationally equivalent to the original.
+Thus, the orbit space $\CAL{O}(\oieS, \otimes)$ may contain multiple equivalence classes (Property~\ref{pty:OPS.orbitSpace.multi.multiElem}), each corresponding to a specific permutation of the drawing order.
 The algebraic structure explicitly encodes the temporal ``unfairness'' of precedence.

-But decisively, despite these structural differences, both operations yield identical probability distributions when projected onto the outcome space.
-Under $\oplus$, the single-orbit property ensures that every participant appears in every ordinal position with equal frequency across the feasible set $\CAL{F}$, directly yielding the uniform marginal probability $m/n$.
-Under $\otimes$, the same marginal probability emerges from the combinatorial properties of conditional probability chains: the product of conditional probabilities arranged in any order (via Bayes' theorem) preserves the individual marginal $m/n$ for each position.
+However, despite these structural differences, both operations yield identical marginal probability distributions when projected onto the outcome space.
+Under $\oplus|_{\alpha}^{\beta}$, the single-orbit property ensures that every participant appears in every ordinal position with equal frequency across the feasible set $\CAL{F}$, directly yielding the uniform marginal probability $m/n$.
+Under $\otimes$, the same marginal probability emerges from the combinatorial properties of conditional probability chains: the product of conditional probabilities arranged in any order preserves the individual marginal $m/n$ for each position.

-This distinction becomes clear when examining the projection to $n$-ary operations (Definition~28).
-For simultaneous sampling, the projection generates a set of $k$-ary operations respecting permutation equivalence (Corollary~2), reflecting that the expression's order of drawing does not affect the final allocation.
-For sequential sampling, the projection yields a single ordered expression (Property~22), yet when the operation $\odot$ for the $\OperationS$ in the projection is defined as probability calculation (specifically, the counting measure over red ball allocations), both projections evaluate to the identical probability value $m/n$.
+This distinction becomes clear when examining the projection to $n$-ary operations (Definition~\ref{def:implementAndProps.endTsProjection}).
+For simultaneous sampling, the projection generates a set of $n$-ary operations respecting permutational equivalence (Corollary~\ref{thm:implementAndProps.fit.add}), reflecting that the order of drawing in the expression does not affect the final allocation.
+For sequential sampling, the projection yields a single ordered expression (Property~\ref{prop:multiOpNumber}), yet when the operation $\odot$ for the $\OperationS$ in the projection is defined as probability calculation (specifically, the counting measure over red ball allocations), both projections yield the identical probability value $m/n$.